PseudoKnight/CHPaper/README.md

 Sets the success count for a commandblock.
 (1.17)

 #### void minimessage([recipient], message)
-Sends a MiniMessage formatted message.
-(1.19)
+Sends a MiniMessage formatted message. (requires Paper 1.18.2+)

 #### boolean get_paffects_spawning([player])
 Gets whether or not this player affects mob spawning.